can lyme disease cause dementia

 Like

-In a retrospective study, entitled “Secondary dementia due to Lyme neuroborreliosis,” Kristoferitsch and colleagues describe several case reports of patients diagnosed with dementia-like syndromes due to Lyme neuroborreliosis or Lyme disease that help address the question – can lyme disease cause dementia.2
+In a retrospective study entitled “Secondary dementia due to Lyme neuroborreliosis,” Kristoferitsch and colleagues describe several patients whose dementia-like syndromes were ultimately linked to Lyme neuroborreliosis.

-The authors’ case report featuring a 76-year-old woman demonstrates how Lyme disease can cause dementia-like symptoms.
-The patient developed progressive cognitive decline, loss of weight, nausea, gait disturbance and tremor over a 12-month period.
+The authors describe the case of a 76-year-old woman who developed progressive cognitive decline, weight loss, nausea, gait disturbance, and tremor over a 12-month period.
 She was referred to a neurology clinic for evaluation.

-Three months earlier, the woman had been diagnosed with tension headaches and a depressive disorder.
-Medications, however, did not improve her symptoms.
+Three months earlier she had been diagnosed with tension headaches and a depressive disorder.
+Medications did not improve her symptoms.

-Further testing revealed bilateral white matter lesions and an old lacunar lesion located at the left striatum.
-Extensive neurocognitive testing found “a severe decline of attention, memory and executive functions corresponding to subcortical dementia,” the authors write.
+Brain imaging revealed bilateral white matter lesions and an old lacunar lesion located at the left striatum.
+Neurocognitive testing demonstrated “a severe decline of attention, memory and executive functions corresponding to subcortical dementia,” the authors write.

-After a 3-week course of treatment with ceftriaxone, the woman “recovered rapidly,” the authors write.
+After a three-week course of ceftriaxone, the woman “recovered rapidly,” the authors report.

 A 71-year-old woman with rapidly progressing dementia and short periods of altered consciousness was admitted to a psychiatric hospital.
-Six months earlier, she was having mild forgetfulness.
+Six months earlier she had experienced only mild forgetfulness.

-MRI results, which indicated slight mesiotemporal atrophy, along with neurocognitive testing supported an initial diagnosis of primary dementia.
+MRI results showing slight mesiotemporal atrophy and neurocognitive testing initially supported a diagnosis of primary dementia.

-[bctt tweet=”Dementia-like syndromes can occur as the result of Lyme neuroborreliosis or Lyme disease.” username=”DrDanielCameron”]
+[bctt tweet=”Dementia-like syndromes can occur as the result of Lyme neuroborreliosis.” username=”DrDanielCameron”]

-After 2 weeks of antibiotic treatment with ceftriaxone, the woman’s symptoms subsided and her cognition improved.
+After two weeks of ceftriaxone treatment, the woman’s symptoms subsided and her cognition improved.

 READ MORE: 80-year-old man with Lyme encephalopathy instead of dementia

-At her 5-year follow-up visit, the woman’s “cognition was stable” and memory tests indicated a score above the mean for females her age, “which strongly argued against any dementing process,” the authors write.
+At a five-year follow-up visit, the woman’s cognition remained stable.
+Memory testing produced scores above the mean for women her age, “which strongly argued against any dementing process,” the authors write.

-“It is essential to be aware of this manifestation of Lyme neuroborreliosis, because early antibiotic treatment will prevent permanent sequelae that may occur throughout the further course of the untreated disease,” the authors conclude.
+“It is essential to be aware of this manifestation of Lyme neuroborreliosis,” the authors conclude, because early treatment may prevent permanent neurologic complications.

 References: